-Section 2 describes the various activities of the OCHI staff and steps taken to educate consumers about their health plan and lists the information available on the Department's Internet site.
+Section 2 describes the various activities of the OCHI staff, steps taken to educate consumers about their health plans, and lists advisory information available on the Department's Internet site.

-Section 3 explains OCHI's efforts to expand public knowledge of its services and provides details on the number of calls received during the year.
+Section 3 documents efforts to expand public knowledge of OCHI and its services, and provides details on the number of calls received during the year.

-Section 4 describes activities of the Uninsured Ombudsman Program and describes various methods used and steps taken to assist uninsured consumers in their efforts to find insurance or local services at community sponsored health centers, as well as the availability of state and federal programs for those who qualify.
+Section 4 describes activities of the Uninsured Ombudsman Program and steps taken to assist uninsured consumers including: assisting in the search for health insurance, helping to access local services at community sponsored health centers, and providing information on the availability of state and federal health related programs.

 Section 5 contains information about:

 - Changes to the Illinois Comprehensive Health Insurance Plan.

 - Insurance companies withdrawing from the health insurance market.